rainavyas/SLA_Text_pretrained/README.md

-# SLA_Text_pretrained
+# Objective
-Finetune pretrained encoders for Spoken Language Assessment
+Use pretrained encoders to train a model for Spoken Language Assessment

+# Requirements

+## Install with PyPI

+pip install torch, torchvision, transformers, scandir